United Way Works to Improve Health and Meet Basic Needs

 How We Help

-- Magnolia Cumberland Presbyterian Church- Shepherd's Pie Food Pantry: $18,000
+- Magnolia Cumberland Presbyterian Church’s Shepherd’s Pie Food Pantry: $18,000 to provide fresh produce, meat, and other foods to families struggling with hunger.

 United Way is a centralized resource of nonprofit programs and services, and refers hundreds of people in crisis each year to agencies that can help meet their needs.
 We are always working to organize existing resources in our community so we can make more efficient referrals.
 Our resource guide is available online anytime to those in need or for use by other organizations that could find this information helpful.